JaccoGritter/Calculator/README.md

        clear
 ***********************

-Buttons 0-9 will be made clickable.
+Buttons 0-9 will be made clickable. <i>done</i>
-Then the input/outfield needs to become functional with the input (first value) stored in a variable.
+Then the input/outfield needs to become functional with the input (first value) stored in a variable. <i>done</i>

-Other buttons will be made clickable and second value can be added by user in input field.
+Other buttons will be made clickable and second value can be added by user in input field. <i>done</i>

-Clicking '=' or one of the calculation buttons will show a result in the output field result value = value one - so further calculations can be made unless clear button is hit
+Clicking '=' or one of the calculation buttons will show a result in the output field <i>done</i>

+result value = value one - so further calculations can be made <i>done</i>

+Still to do:
+visualize which operator button has been clicked make a 'clear all' button set a maximum length for the numbers in the display more styling